defenseunicorns/leapfrogai-deployment/INSTALL.md

-# LeapfrogAI Deployment Guide: CPU-only
+# LeapfrogAI Deployment Guide

 > [!IMPORTANT]
-> The GPU variances from CPU-only installation are detailed within drop-downs named `GPU Variant`.
+> The GPU variances from CPU-only installation are detailed within drop-downs named **GPU Variant**.
 The details located in the drop-down will detail whether they are additive or replacements to the existing sections' instructions.

 ## Table of Contents